 THE MANCHESTER INTERNATIONAL CONCERTO COMPETITION FOR YOUNG PIANISTS

-Anyone aged under 23 on 1 August 2017 is eligible to enter.
-First rounds take place in selected countries and by submitted recordings sent in via online applications or email.
+Anyone aged under 23 on 1 August 2019 is eligible to enter.
+First rounds take place by submitted recordings sent in via online applications.
 An international jury of pianists will select up to 18 semi-finalists for the competition in August.

 First Prize: £1,500